Skip to main content

 Critical

 Cursor frequently generates API routes using auto-incrementing IDs without ownership checks.
 An attacker changes /api/invoices/42 to /api/invoices/43 and accesses another user's data.
-Found in 43% of the 100 Cursor apps we scanned.
+Nothing in the generated route checks that the row belongs to the caller.

 2. Inverted Auth Conditions